lfir/pg_utils/README.md

 * Import table/column from CSV file.
 * Import with header (if the first row contains column names).
 * Export table to CSV.
+* Export to CSV from the shell with psql.

 ###### DUPLICATE ROWS:
 * Compare rows according to values in the columns.